 Compare electricity plans & providers

 You can go to popular Retail Electricity Providers’ sites to shop individually.
 You’ll get lots of information, but it can be time consuming to shop each provider one at a time.
-You can also check Texas’ state-run REPs’ directory and other relevant websites.
+You can also check Texas’ state-run Power to Choose website, and other relevant websites.
 Since you are here, check out our comparison engine.
 We partner with reliable, and trusted electricity providers with long histories of great customer service.
-Everything Energy makes it easy to shop across different REPs with a wide diversity of plan selections.
-We’ve got helpful filters to help you narrow down your search based on rate types and term lengths, so you can see only the plans you are interested in.
+Everything Energy makes it easy to shop these REPs with a wide diversity of plan selections.
+We’ve got helpful filters to help you narrow down your search based on plan types and term lengths, so you can see only the plans you are interested in.
 Finding the best electricity rate for your family has never been easier.

 Where ever you choose to shop, look for these details: